 In terms of how to help with migraine headaches and all the other symptom that go along with migraine attacks, Dr. Ailani discussed a few approaches.
 She believes triptans are the gold standard for menstrual migraine treatment.
 She described “mini-prevention” using one of two types of triptans.
 The specific triptan is taken for several days in a row to see if the attack can be prevented or lessened in intensity.
 While she did not mention specific names, my assumption is that she was referring to the 2 longer-acting triptans, Frovatriptan and Naratriptan.

-For some people are complain of fatigue after taking triptans, sometimes she suggests taking naproxen for the period of time around menses as a “mini-preventive.”
+For the people who complain of fatigue after taking triptans, sometimes she suggests taking naproxen for the period of time around menses as a “mini-preventive.”
 For others, she may have a plan where they take naproxen in the morning so they don’t have to function through the side effects of the triptan during the day, and then they take the triptan at night.

 Another interesting approach discussed for managing menstrual migraine was using prescribed hormones.
 This can help prevent attacks by keeping hormone levels more constant.
 And, in some cases, the goal of the prescribed hormones was to eliminate monthly menstrual cycles.
 Hormone therapy and birth control pills as well as IUDs can be safe for some people but risky for others.
 This was discussed in some detail and was very interesting.